Hywan/mnt.io/content/articles/2025-09-12-from-19k-to-4.2m-events-per-sec-story-of-a-sqlite-query-optimisation/index.md

 Last contender, `events`.
 The assiduous reader may have noted that `event_chunks` doesn't contain the content of the events: only its ID and its position, <i>roll its eyes</i>… let's digress a bit, should we?
-Why that?
+Why is that?
 To handle out-of-band events.
 In the Matrix protocol, we can receive events via:

 - [the `/sync` endpoint][`/sync`], it's the main source of inputs, we get most